reactjs/react.dev/src/content/learn/react-compiler.md

 ### `(0 , _c) is not a function` error {/*0--_c-is-not-a-function-error*/}

-This occurs if you are not using React 19 Beta and up.
-To fix this, [upgrade your app to React 19 Beta](https://react.dev/blog/2024/04/25/react-19-upgrade-guide) first.
+This occurs if you are not using React 19 RC and up.
+To fix this, [upgrade your app to React 19 RC](https://react.dev/blog/2024/04/25/react-19-upgrade-guide) first.

 If you are unable to upgrade to React 19, you may try a userspace implementation of the cache function as described in the [Working Group](https://github.com/reactwg/react-compiler/discussions/6).
 However, please note that this is not recommended and you should upgrade to React 19 when possible.